A while back I saw a video of a reseller doing something that really scared me. I still have nightmares when I think about it for too long.

 RevSeller is a very useful app that can help you in multiple ways.
 Click here to get a free trial to see for yourself.
 If you decide to sign up for RevSeller, be sure to use the coupon code FULLTIME so you can save $20 off your first year.

 Hopefully you’re equipped now to calculate your fees and know up front what your profit potential is before you buy inventory to send to Amazon.
-Please don’t become another victim in a scary movie!
+Please don’t be tempted to do something scary and skip the step of checking your numbers!
 You can make good choices.
 You can build a profitable Amazon FBA business because you know your numbers.